5 Ways to Reduce Stress — And Why Your Skin Depends On It

 Our take: Write a list of all the activities that fulfil you and slot at least one of these into your weekly schedule.
 A great way to know what hobbies are best suited to your self-care ritual is to consider which activities drain your energy and leave you feeling depleted and which make you feel recharged and full.
 The latter should be your priority.

-[Read Article: Dr Tanya’s Five Tips to Prioritise Self Care]
+[Read Full Article: Dr Tanya’s Five Tips to Prioritise Self Care]

 There’s no denying that stress is an unavoidable part of life.
-And while stress in small bouts isn’t necessarily a bad thing, it can have a detrimental impact on your health when it becomes a chronic problem… and the unfortunate reality is that stress can leave an impactful impression on your face when left unmonitored — from premature wrinkles and eye bags to acne breakouts and skin conditions.
+And while stress in small bouts isn’t necessarily a bad thing, prolonged and chronic stress can have a detrimental impact on your health, including your skin health and appearance.

 Thankfully, there are various tips we can apply to our daily lives to help observe and minimise the unnecessary stress showing up, including exercising regularly, adopting a low-sugar and highly nutritious diet, making time for hobbies and self-care, limiting screen time, and being mindful of our caffeine intake.